TanZng/data-dota/README.md

 ## Ingestion

-For this projects we count with 4 datasources:
+For this projects we utilize 4 datasources:
 1. Oficial Dota API
 2. Open Dota API
 3. Sunlight by city per month CSV
 4. Dota constants in JSON

-The data from the APIs was obtain by doing calls using Python.
+The data from the APIs are obtain by doing calls using Python.

-The CSV and JSON files were obtained throw a `curl`.
+The CSV and JSON files are obtained with a `curl` bash command.

+The raw data injested are then stored in mongodb for ease of access.

 ## Staging